MultiQC/MultiQC/docs/core/reports/customisation.md

 if myvar is none # Note - Lower case!
 ```

-## Sample grouping in the general statistics table
+## Sample grouping in the General Statistics table

-MultiQC aims at grouping all data for a sample within one row of the General Statistics table.
-Some modules, however, work with chunks of a sample, e.g. FastQC can be run separately on forward and reverse reads, resulting in how-empty rows like this:
+MultiQC aims at having one row per sample in the General Statistics table.
+Some modules, however, work with chunks of a sample, a prominent example being FastQC that can be run separately for forward and reverse reads, resulting in half-empty rows like as following:

 <img src="../../../docs/images/genstats_grouping_ungrouped.png" alt="General Statistics table with sample grouping" width="500"/>

-For those modules that support this, MultiQC offers an config option `generalstats_sample_merge_groups` to group such cunks in the general stats table:
+For those modules that support this, MultiQC offers a config option `generalstats_sample_merge_groups` that maps chunk labels to file name patterns.
+For example, to group `SAMPLE_R1` and `SAMPLE_R2` together as `SAMPLE`, you can use it as follows:

 ```yaml
 generalstats_sample_merge_groups: